moengage/cloud_alarms_checker/docs/REVIEWING.md

-Security is incredibly important to `MoEngage Cloud Alarms Checker`.
-Users rely on `MoEngage Cloud Alarms Checker` ship mission-critical and sensitive data.
+Security is incredibly important to `Cloud Alarms Checker`.
+Users rely on `Cloud Alarms Checker` ship mission-critical and sensitive data.
 Please review the code explicitly for security issues.